 - Phone Number: Accepts a ten-digit phone number with any formatting (e.g., 555-555-5555, (555) 555-5555, 5555555555, etc.).
 Use the Subprompt to provide users with your preferred format.

 - Text: Allows you to create a single-line or multi-line free text field.
+This field type should be used only when none of the above question types are appropriate.

 For this example, let's create a List-type question.
 Select "List" from the Question Type field.